Adding Mass: Build Your Biceps

 Continuing on with our “beastly” theme check out how to increase the size of your biceps.
 This is a big issue for guys who are interested in adding mass but it should also be important for women as well if they want amazingly toned arms!

 It’s all about adding mass

-Those who have a passion for bodybuilding or gaining muscle mass, big biceps are something that they crave.
+For those who have a passion for bodybuilding or gaining muscle mass, big biceps are something that they crave.

 Whether you are a gym instructor or a bodybuilder, you must have worked hard to get perfectly toned biceps, as this adds an extra charm to your entire physique.

-What happens with most people is that they don’t follow bicep-specific exercises, as biceps usually get worked indirectly when they train the rest of their upper body.
+What happens with most people is that they don’t follow bicep-specific exercises, as the biceps usually get worked indirectly when they train the rest of their upper body.

 But if you want bigger biceps, make sure you are including some bicep-specific exercises in your workout regime, once or twice a week, as it will do wonders!

-One thing you need to take a note of is that the biceps muscles are smaller compared to the other muscles of your body (i.e. your pecs or glutes).
+One thing you need to take note of is that the biceps muscles are smaller compared to the other muscles of your body (i.e. your pecs or glutes).

 This is why you need to choose exercises that strategically induce bicep muscle growth.
 Apart from relying upon the workout plan, also consider having the best pre-workout supplements as they will help in quick muscle recovery.